Frequently asked questions

 What kind of financial aid do you offer?

-All financial aid for undergraduate students at UVA is administered through the UVA Financial Aid Office.
+All financial aid for undergraduate students at UVA is administered through UVA Student Financial Services (SFS).
 To apply, you need to complete the federal FAFSA form and the CSS/Profile form.
 All aid is need-based; the University meets 100% of demonstrated need.
 You are strongly encouraged to apply for financial aid as our strong nursing alumni base is very supportive with scholarships and other sources of funding.

 What kind of program do you offer LPNs?

 We do not offer a transition program for LPNs.
 We are happy to work with you to create a plan to complete your RN elsewhere and then apply to complete your BSN with us.

 Course and Program Questions